Joystream/helpdesk/roles/validators/README.md

 ## Settings

-If you don't want to use the default settings, here are some of the options you can configure.
+If you don't want to use the default settings, here are some options you can configure.

 ### Bonding preferences
 The bonding preferences decide on how your (tJOY) staking rewards are distributed.
 There are three alternatives: